 Notes: The figure reports results from fixed effects regressions of the log of light intensity per square kilometer on capital city status as well as several spillover dummies for different distance intervals (panel A for all agglomerations, panel B for agglomerations within reformed areas).
 Circles represent point estimates from a regression with city and country-year fixed effects, diamonds represent specifications with additional controls for economic fundamentals, and triangles represent specifications with initial-region-by-year fixed effects.
 Panel A shows estimates for all cities.
 Panel B shows estimates for cities in reformed regions.
 All regressions include city fixed effects.
-95% confidence intervals based on standard clustered on initial regions are provided by the gray error bars.
+The gray error bars provide 95% confidence intervals based on standard errors clustered on initial regions.

-Figure VI explores this possibility by adding indicators for the (time-varying) distance to the nearest capital city in the country, where each indicator captures agglomerations in a 25 km ring around the treated agglomeration, starting from 0 km and going up to 150 km.24 A considerable advantage of this specification over our baseline results is that it allows us to account for capital cities that we did not match to an urban cluster in 1990.
-Even if the urban extent of some capitals is not observed, the distance of all other urban clusters to these "unobserved" capitals with known coordinates is straightforward to compute so that we indirectly capture the entire universe of capital cities, including all changes in the status of nearby cities.
-The spillovers are identified by cities switching between rings as they move closer to (or further away from) capital cities.25
+Figure VI explores this possibility by adding indicators for the (time-varying) distance to the nearest capital city in the entire country, where each indicator captures agglomerations in a 25 km ring around the treated agglomeration, starting from 0 km and going up to 150 km.
+The distances are calculated from point coordinates (centroids).
+Some agglomerations are large, which means that the first ring from 0 to 25 km mainly captures the effect of the capital itself, but rings further out should only be indirectly affected through spillovers.
+An advantage of this specification over our baseline results is that it allows us to account for capital cities we did not detect in the 1990 satellite footprints.
+Even if the urban extent of some capitals is not observed, the distance of all other cities to these "unobserved" capitals with known coordinates is straightforward to compute so that we indirectly capture the entire universe of capital cities, including all changes in the status of nearby cities.
+The spillovers are identified by cities switching between rings as they move closer to (or further away from) capital cities.

 The country-year fixed effects specification (circles in panel A) in Figure VI provides the least evidence of spillovers.
 It uses all non-capital agglomerations in the same country as a control, many located in regions far apart from treated agglomerations.
-The evidence favoring spillovers becomes stronger once we introduce initial-region-by-year fixed effects (triangles) or limit the sample to cities in reformed regions, as in panel B. Depending on the specification, we find evidence of positive spillovers affecting agglomerations up to 75 to 100 km away from a new capital.
+As in panel B, the evidence favoring spillovers becomes stronger once we introduce initial-region-by-vear fixed effects (triangles) or limit the sample to cities in reformed regions.
+Depending on the specification, we find evidence of positive spillovers affecting agglomerations up to 75 to 100 km away from a new capital.
 All specifications suggest a declining pattern of positive treatment effects, where satellite cities close to the new capital grow substantially faster.
 The effect disappears after a distance of 75 to 100 km.
 Accounting for these indirect effects increases the estimate for the capital itself, particularly in the sample of cities in reformed regions.
-We now estimate a treatment effect between 23.2% and 26.2%.
+We now estimate a treatment effect between 22.9% and 26.2%.
 This spatial pattern has an important policy implication.
 Instead of just drawing activity and population from cities in their immediate vicinity, creating new capital cities benefits more cities in the reformed region.
 As our sample only contains relatively dense cities with at least 20,000 inhabitants in 1990, capital cities likely draw activity and population from smaller cities and rural areas.